 +61417 333 003

-Over the last 12months we have become more involved in getting to know the goat industry.
+Over the last 3 years we have become more involved in getting to know the goat industry.
 We have met some fabulous people in the industry who have been a wealth of information.
 As a "newbie" we have sort to obtain as much knowledge as possible to help us make decisions.

 Our research was what led us to the Kalahari Red goat breed.
-Whilst my knowledge with the breed or the industry isn't extensive, what i have become acutely aware of is the need for more transparency and accountability.
-The conflicting information in the goat industry "in general" i believe creates misunderstanding and confusion about the Kalahari Red goat breed, and we as a society can provide the opportunity for the proper representation of these fabulous goats.
+Whilst my knowledge with the breed or the industry isn't extensive, what I have become acutely aware of is the need for more transparency and accountability.
+The conflicting information in the goat industry "in general" I believe creates misunderstanding and confusion about the Kalahari Red goat breed, and we as a society can provide the opportunity for the proper representation of these fabulous goats.

 With transparency and even traceability, we can uphold a sustainable and progressive society.
 I am excited to be part of the formation of the Kalahari Red Goat Society of Australia and my focus as a board member will be on promoting a society that provides clear, concise and transparent information for new people to the industry so that the breed can grow and prosper ethically.